-Mr and Mrs S bought solar panels for their home in 2015.
+Mr and Mrs S bought solar panels for their home in August 2015.
 The purchase was funded by a loan from Shawbrook, and that business is therefore liable for the acts and omissions of the installer under the relevant legislation.
 In this case, that relates to the installer misleading Mr and Mrs S into believing that the panels would be self-funding, which they weren't.

 Mr and Mrs S's complaint was considered by one of our adjudicators.
-They thought that the benefits of the panels were mis-represented to Mr and Mrs S, and that fair redress would be for the loan to be restructured to make the panels cost no more than the benefit they would provide over a ten-year period.
+She thought that the benefits of the panels were mis-represented to Mr and Mrs S, and that fair redress would be for the loan to be restructured to effectively make the panels self-funding.
 This restructure should be based on evidence of the actual performance of the panels, and a number of assumptions on future performance.
+She also said that Shawbrook should pay Mr and Mrs S \pounds 100 for their inconvenience.

-Shawbrook didn't respond so the case was passed to an ombudsman.
+Shawbrook didn't respond, so the case was referred for an ombudsman's decision.